PowerBI Portal 101 is a thorough guide covering all aspects of DevScope’s Power BI report and dashboard sharing web tool.

 PowerBI Portal is a web tool that allows organizations to embed any number of Power BI reports and dashboards on a web portal.
 Then, they can give access to that portal to any users, regardless of being in their organization or even having a Power BI account.
 Reports and dashboards on PowerBI Portal retain full interactivity and can even be edited by any users with permission to do so.
 Once again, even by users outside the organization sharing the reports or without a Power BI account.

-PowerBI Portal also features an innovative cost optimization system that allows organizations to set a refreshing capacity that turns reports off when inactive, instead of letting them be perpetually available in the cloud, turning them on again if any activity is detected.
+PowerBI Portal also features an innovative cost optimization system that allows organizations to set an inactivity time after which Power BI Embedded’s capacity service is automatically turned off, instead of letting a workspace be perpetually available in the cloud.
+If activity is detected, the service is turned back on.
 This simple on and off switch results in tremendous savings in an organizations’ Azure hosting costs, and the more reports it needs to share, the more it will save with PowerBI Portal.

 PowerBI Portal is available for 3.499,99€ per year, but there’s a 15-day trial version available if you wish to try it before purchasing it.